Merck COVID-19 pill success slams Moderna shares, shakes up healthcare sector

 Merck, whose shares were last up about 9%, leads the race in developing the first oral antiviral medication for COVID-19.
 Rivals such as Pfizer and Swiss drugmaker Roche Holding AG with partner Atea Pharmaceuticals Inc are running late-stage trials of their pills.
 Atea shares were up 19%.

-Merck, which discontinued its own COVID-19 vaccine https://www.reuters.com/article/us-health-coronavirus-merck/merck-ends-covid-vaccine-program-cites-inferior-immune-responses-idUSKBN29U187program, had seen its shares fall about 4% for the year through Thursday, before they moved into positive territory for 2021 on Friday.
+Merck, which discontinued its own COVID-19 vaccine program, had seen its shares fall about 4% for the year through Thursday, before they moved into positive territory for 2021 on Friday.

 “Merck has kind of been dead in the water to investors for the past couple of quarters,” said Kevin Gade, portfolio manager with Bahl & Gaynor, which owns Merck shares.
 “This shows their R&D engine is not dead and they were first … in what could be a multi-billion dollar opportunity.”